 Other times the collision can be the fault of the railroad company.
 If the crossing gate does not fully close or if it is damaged in some way, this could lead to a collision.
 Other causes include negligent operation of the train, a defective train or other mechanical issue or a defective train track.

 The Federal Railroad Administration has found that there is no way to eliminate all railroad crossing deaths but they have tried to reduce their numbers through safety improvements like new warning bells and flashing lights as well as improved sight lines at crossings where drivers can’t see around corners or hills before it’s too late.
 Unfortunately for many people, these changes were made after someone was already seriously injured in an accident.

 Railroad companies, including common carriers like Amtrak, must be held accountable for their negligence in causing train accidents and derailments, and must pay compensation when they cause injury to others through their negligence.
-That’s why you need to consult with a Pennsylvania train accident attorney who can help.
+That’s why you need to consult with a Philadelphia train accident attorney who can help.

 Sometimes the accidents occur on tracks that are not owned by the train company, which makes your case even more complex and why you need to hire a lawyer to investigate the accident and all the potential wrongdoers who may be responsible for your injuries.

 In addition to helping you navigate your medical care, expenses and rehabilitation, our train / railroad accident lawyers will aggressively pursue litigation.
 We will not let insurance companies for negligent train companies, railroad track manufacturers, or even negligent automobile drivers use underhanded tactics to try to minimize the value of your claims.
 Our team of professionals have the experience needed to help you after an injury or a loved one’s wrongful death.